-Each year in late August, Bournemouth, UK, where I live, holds a 4-day free air show on the seafront which attracts well in excess of a million tourists.
+Each year in late August, Bournemouth, where I live in the UK, holds a 4-day free air show on the seafront which attracts well in excess of a million tourists.
 One of the star attractions is the RAF Red Arrows Display Team, arguably, the most famous acrobatic team in the world.
 There are 9 pilots, who fly at over 400 miles an hour, often within 6 feet of each other.
 This not only requires high-levels of individual skill, expertise and both behavioural and emotional intelligence, but also exemplary teamwork.
 The 9 pilots are supported by just over 100 support staff and ground crew.

 I have titled my articles in reference to the iconic Diamond 9 formation they use as part of their displays.
 The leader, or Boss, is known as Red 1, positioned at the front of the diamond formation.
 The newest recruits are Red 2 and Red 3, who fly just behind Red 1.
 The further you are away from Red 1, the more experience you have.

 Red Arrow Fact: After all flights, all pilots participate in a detailed debrief, which includes video footage to review what has just happened in the air.
 They employ a clever psychological trick in the briefing room to avoid conflict.
 They never refer to each other by name.
 Instead they use Red 1 through to Red 9.
 Whilst having personal views and opinions, all the team must get on with each other.

 Team DyNAmics©: Transformation

 Transformation is vital in a team, whilst you may be good, there is always room for improvement.
 It is really important that you therefore take time to review both individual and team performance.

 Here are a few questions for you to consider:

 - Do you regularly reflect and review your team’s performance?